eshasharma/x9115222/hw/code/9/README.md

 frontier_distribution=0.8

 We implemented this algorithm :
   1. Generate the initial Pareto Frontier by generating 100 candidates using the candidate function.
   2. Apply Binary Domination to generate Pareto_Best.
-This contains the best candidates generated via Binary Domination  and takes up n squared comparisons.
+This contains the best candidates generated via Binary Domination  and takes up n squared comparisons to generate.
-2. Pareto best From the pareto frontier apply Binary domination and select parents .
-The number pf perants selected here will be betwen 3 to 4.
+  3. From Pareto_best select parents by applying Binary Domination.
+The number of parents selected here will be between 3 and 4.
-3. Create children from the parent population using crossover .
-Crossover is done only when probabality condition is met.
+  4. Using the parents generated, create childen by doing crossover.
+Crossover is done only when the Probabilty condition is met
-4. Mutate the childeren with proabality of 5 % .
+  5. Mutate the children generated if the probablity condition for mutation is met .
-5. Create a new frontier with the children .
+  6. Create a new frontier with the children
+  7. On the Pareto Frontier , apply Binary Domination and compare with the children's frontier created.
-6. If any child doninates any parent on the pareto best remoce the child and replace with parent .
+  8. On the frontier ,if any child dominates any parent here , replace the parent with the child.
+  9. Continue doing this till the number of generations is completed.
+  10. Once this is ndone , the pareto frontier generated is the best frontier .

-7. We use early termination if no child dominates reduce lives by 1 else continue with the original count of lives .
+We use early termination 7.
+We use early termination if no child dominates reduce lives by 1 else continue with the original count of lives .
-8. Conditons used for Binary Domination :
-9. Fianl frontier is the best frontier created .

-###Implementation
-1. We have implemtent the Genetic Algorithm psuedocode specified above with the following paramters :
 2. To check the efficiency of the Genetic Algorithm we calculate the hypervolume for the model passed .
 3. Hyervolume measure the